-2. The Orbits of the ACE and STEREO Spacecraft
+2. The STEREO Orbits

-The relative locations of the ACE and STEREO spacecraft obviously play an impor-78 tant role in understanding the large-scale correlation of solar wind parameters.
-Figure 1 79 summarizes the heliocentric distance, latitude, and longitude of the spacecraft, together 80 with the differences between them.
-In the top panel, R-1 is plotted, showing that the 81 STEREO spacecraft oscillate about values slightly less or more than 1 AU.
-These oscilla-82 tions are synchronous so that during mid/late 2007, 2008, and 2009 the spacecraft have a 83 maximum radial separation of ~ 0.13 AU.
-We can estimate the maximum temporal lag be-84 tween the STEREO spacecraft due to the radial separation using $\Delta t = \Delta r / v{sw}$.
-Assuming 85
+The relative locations of the two STEREO spacecraft obviously play an important role in understanding the large-scale correlation of solar wind parameters.
+Figure 1 summarizes the heliocentric distance, latitude, and longitude of the spacecraft, together with the differences between them.
+In the top panel, R-1 is plotted, showing that the spacecraft oscillate about values slightly less or more than 1 AU.
+These oscillations are synchronous so that during mid/late 2007, 2008, and 2009 the spacecraft have a maximum radial separation of ~ 0.13 AU.
+We can estimate the maximum temporal lag between the spacecraft due to the radial separation using $\Delta t = \Delta r/v{sw}$.
+Assuming $v{sw} = 600$ km s-1, we obtain $\Delta t \sim 9$ hours.
+The temporal lag due to longitudinal effects obviously begins to dominate once the spacecraft are separated by $\sim \frac{1day}{27days} \times 360^{\circ} \sim 13^{\circ}$.
+Following launch, the two spacecraft maintained their position in the ecliptic plane, but as they moved farther apart, their heliographic latitudinal separation began to oscillate, the amplitude of which became progressively larger.
+The black curve in the middle panel summarizes this effect: Maximum latitudinal differences occurred at the shortly before the beginning of, and midway through each year.
+Finally, in the bottom panel, the inertial longitude of the spacecraft is shown, together with their monotonically-increasing azimuthal separation.
+Of particular note is that this separation is not strictly linear: Prior to, and during the early portion of each calendar year, the increase in separation is modest, whereas, for the remainder of the year, it is more pronounced.

-X - 6 RILEY ET AL.: CROSS CORRELATION FUNCTION OF ACE/STEREO IN SITU SPEED
+X - 6 RILEY ET AL.: CROSS CORRELATION FUNCTION OF STEREO IN SITU SPEED